Incorporating Expert Knowledge into Bayesian Causal Discovery of Mixtures of Directed Acyclic Graphs: INTRODUCTION

-Prior elicitation has been called ``a central part of a Bayesian workflow'' \citep{mikkolaPriorKnowledgeElicitation2024} and is especially important in settings where there are few observations but practitioners have considerable expertise.
-Domains of low data/high expertise are common in causal modeling which has recently been stressed in the machine learning field \citep{kitsonSurveyBayesianNetwork2023}.
-Indeed, the need to involve domain experts when determining and validating causal models has been stressed, as the modeling may involve strong assumptions that are difficult to falsify \citep{hasanSurveyCausalDiscovery2023,brouillardLandscapeCausalDiscovery2024}.
-Others have listed further benefits, including reducing noise \citep{kitsonSurveyBayesianNetwork2023} and improved inference \citep{eggelingStructurePriorsLearning2019}.
 When correctly specified, causal models remain valid even under \textit{interventions}, changes in the system that alter the joint distribution---which have been used to conceptualize several problems faced by the machine learning field \citep[e.g., distribution shifts;][]{scholkopfCausalAnticausalLearning2012, budhathokiWhyDidDistribution2021}.
 To infer such models, causal discovery methods aim to encode causal relationships as causal Bayesian networks (CBN) or structural causal models \citep{vowelsDyaDAGsSurvey2022}.
-Additionally, many have proposed Bayesian inference \citep[e.g.][]{lorchDiBSDifferentiableBayesian2021a, fariaDifferentiableCausalDiscovery2022, heckermanTutorialLearningBayesian2022} to yield a posterior over probable causal models, addressing various modeling uncertainties, and offering a formal way to incorporate background knowledge through the prior.
+Additionally, many have proposed Bayesian inference \citep[e.g.,][]{lorchDiBSDifferentiableBayesian2021a, fariaDifferentiableCausalDiscovery2022, heckermanTutorialLearningBayesian2022} to yield a posterior over probable causal models, addressing various modeling uncertainties, and offering a formal way to incorporate background knowledge through the prior.
 Even so, to date, no priors over graph structure have reached ``universal acclaim'' \citep{eggelingStructurePriorsLearning2019}.
 To leverage any information an expert might have about the causal relationships in the graph, we therefore propose both a novel informative graph prior to incorporate expert beliefs in the form of \textit{hard} and \textit{soft constraints} \citep{kitsonSurveyBayesianNetwork2023} and a querying strategy based on Bayesian experimental design (BED) principles \citep{rainforthModernBayesianExperimental2024} to elicit causal information from an expert.